awsdocs/aws-kms-developer-guide/doc_source/key-policy-modifying-external-accounts.md

 The second key policy statement allows the external account to create, view, and revoke grants on the CMK, but only when the request comes from an [AWS service that is integrated with AWS KMS](https://aws.amazon.com/kms/features/#AWS_Service_Integration)\.
 These permissions allow other AWS services, such as that encrypt user data to use the CMK\.

 These permissions are designed for CMKs that encrypt user data in AWS services, such as [Amazon WorkMail](services-wm.md)\.
 These services typically use grants to get the permissions they need to use the CMK on the user's behalf\.
-For details, see [Using external CMKs with AWS services](#cross-account-service)\.
+For details, see [Allowing use of external CMKs with AWS services](#cross-account-service)\.

 ```
 {